-This report is made solely to the Members of the Governing Body of NHS Nottingham and Nottinghamshire CCG, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
-Our audit work has been undertaken so that we might state to the Members of the Governing Body of the CCG, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Members of the Governing Body, for our audit work, for this report or for the opinions we have formed.
+This report is made solely to the Members of the Board of NHS Nottingham and Nottinghamshire Integrated Care Board in respect of NHS Nottingham and Nottinghamshire CCG, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
+Our audit work has been undertaken so that we might state to the Members of the Board of the ICB, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Members of the Board of the ICB, as a body, for our audit work, for this report or for the opinions we have formed.